Mid Mountains Legal Blog

 2. They want structure in their co-parenting arrangement.

-The Federal Circuit and Family Court of Australia (FCCOA) makes consent Orders in terms agreed to by all parties.
+The Federal Circuit and Family Court makes consent orders in terms agreed to by all parties.

-If parties are able to reach an agreement, they can file an Application for Consent Orders with the FCFCOA.
-If a Registrar considers the proposed orders to be in the child’s best interests, they will become legally binding Court Orders.
+If parties are able to reach an agreement, they can file an Application for Consent Orders with the court.
+If a Registrar considers the proposed orders to be in the child’s best interests, they will become legally binding court orders.

-Court Orders are legally enforceable.
-If a court finds a parent has contravened an Order without reasonable excuse, it may impose penalties ranging from Orders to compensate time lost with a child to (in the most severe of breaches) imprisonment.
+Court orders are legally enforceable.
+If the court finds a parent has contravened an order without reasonable excuse, it may impose penalties ranging from orders to compensate time lost with a child to (in rare cases) imprisonment.

 How do I apply for Consent Orders?

-To apply for Consent Orders, you must complete and file the following documents with the FCFCOA:
+To apply for consent orders, you must file at least following documents with the court:

 2. Application for Consent Orders;